Boost Your Fitness Routine With The Best Workout Plan

-- Improving heart health blood sugar levels.
+- We are improving heart health and blood sugar levels.

-- Strengthening your bones.
+- You are strengthening your bones.

 In the end, the best HIIT workout plan is one that combines strength and cardio exercises to strengthen both your muscles and your heart.

-Strength and cardio HIIT workouts are complete, effective workouts that will not only burn calories and fat efficiently, but also make you leaner, improve your mobility, and make you healthier overall.
+Strength and cardio HIIT workouts are complete, effective workouts that will not only burn calories and fat efficiently but also make you leaner, improve your mobility, and make you healthier overall.

-At Sweat440, our 40-minute HIIT classes consist of four 10-minute stations that combine strength and cardio using many types of equipment–not just weights!
-You can burn up to 800 calories a class, but also keep burning calories up to 48 hours after.
+At SWEAT440, our 40-minute HIIT classes consist of four 10-minute stations that combine strength and cardio using many types of equipment–not just weights!
+You can burn up to 800 calories a class but also keep burning calories up to 48 hours after.